DirtySandals/TSPSolver/README.md

 The TSPSolver folder houses a C++ implementation that solves the TSP problem using a genetic algorithm.
 It accepts instance files and can be run via terminal/command line.

 <h3>Key Features of TSPSolver:</h3>
-- Genetic Algorithm: Utilizes genetic algorithm techniques to find optimal solutions for the TSP.
+- Genetic Algorithm: Utilizes genetic algorithm techniques to find optimal solutions for the TSP
-- Mutation Operators: Supports 4 different mutators.
+- Mutation Operators: Supports 4 different mutators
-- Crossover Operators: Offers 3 different crossover methods.
+- Crossover Operators: Offers 3 different crossover methods
-- Selection Operators: Provides 3 selection techniques.
+- Selection Operators: Provides 3 selection techniques
-- Inverover Algorithm: An additional option to employ the inverover algorithm for solving TSP.
+- Inverover Algorithm: An additional option to employ the inverover algorithm for solving TSP

 <h3>Running TSPSolver:</h3>
 The solver can be run from the terminal by providing TSP instance files as input.